Wisconsin

 Scientists Home in on Causes of High Radium Levels in Key Midwestern Aquifer

-U.S. Geological Survey scientists have shed new light on processes that happen deep underground.
+[ad_1] U.S. Geological Survey scientists have shed new light on processes that happen deep underground.
 These processes — which cause radium to leach from aquifer rocks into groundwater — are responsible for high concentrations of naturally occurring radium in groundwater from the Cambrian-Ordovician aquifer.
-This aquifer provides more than 630 million gallons of water a day …
+This aquifer provides more than 630 million gallons of water a …

 Read moreScientists Home in on Causes of High Radium Levels in Key Midwestern Aquifer